apache/iotdb/docs/UserGuide/9-Comparison/TSDB-Comparison.md

 * Fill:

   Sometimes we thought the data is collected in some fixed frequency, e.g., 1Hz (1 point per second).
-  But usually, we may lost some data points, because the network is unstalbe, the machine is busy, or the machine is down for several minutes.
+  But usually, we may lost some data points, because the network is unstable, the machine is busy, or the machine is down for several minutes.

   In this case, filling these holes is important.
 Data scientists can avoid to many so called dirty work, e.g., data clean.